sansajn/sansajn.github.io/_posts/2022-12-28-tracy-submodule.md

 ![image](/assets/image/tracy_profiler_sample.png "Tracy profiler screenshot.")

-And that is today, see you soon.
+And that is all today, see you soon.